qrtl/axls-oca/stock_valuation_fifo_lot/README.rst

 - OUT: Removes all existing quantities for the specified lot.
 - IN: Re-adds the same quantity with the newly revaluated value.

-This method effectively resets the lot’s value but may not align with standard revaluation flows.
-However, it provides an optimal approach for revaluing a specific lot without introducing complexity in calculating the remaining value of move lines associated with that lot.
+Because of this, a landed cost applied to the related receipt after revaluing a lot will not be included in the lot's valuation (this scenario, however, is unlikely to occur in real-world operations).

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.